Skip to main content

 Advanced Student Review (ASR)

-The Advanced Student Review (ASR) is a formal review by the student's PhD graduate committee for students entering their fourth year of graduate school (third year for MD-PhD students).
+The Advanced Student Review (ASR) is a formal review by the student's PhD graduate committee for students entering their fifth year of graduate school (sixth year for MD-PhD students).
 This review evaluates the advancement of students toward the completion of a PhD and assesses the alignment of the mentor, the student, and committee members on achieving this goal.

 Student and mentor meet and discuss dissertation outline and timetable to complete studies.
 Student provides the following ASR documentation to his/her committee and the department graduate program manager at least three days prior to the committee meeting: